day8/re-frame-10x/README.md

 **Note** [the latest version 0.1.14](https://github.com/Day8/re-frame-trace/releases/tag/0.1.14) ALSO requires the latest version of re-frame itself - `v0.10.3-alpha2`.

-## How It Might Help You
+### What It Can Do For You

-What it can do for you:
+> The following list is aspirational. `re-frame-trace` remains a WIP.
+We're getting there.

-  - Help you to learn `re-frame`.
+  1. Helps you to learn `re-frame`.
 If you are new to `re-frame`, it will assist you to understand the data flows involved (the dominoes).
-  - Help you to explore and learn an unfamiliar `re-frame` codebase.
+  2. Helps you to explore and learn an unfamiliar `re-frame` codebase.
     When I click on this "X" button, it shows me what event is `dispatch`-ed and in what namespace the associated event handler is registered.
 And, "oh look, that's interesting - four subscriptions recalculated".
 Etc.
-  - Help you with debugging.
+  3. Helps you with debugging.
 In particular, it will assist you to write and debug event handlers, which is useful because they hold most of the logic in your `re-frame` apps.

-  - Help you to find performance problems and/or detect where there is unnecessary computation occurring.
+  4. Helps you to find performance problems and/or detect where there is unnecessary computation occurring.

-(Okay, so this list is slightly aspirational. `re-frame-trace` is absolutely useful, and you should use it, but delivery against the ideal above is uneven)

-## Epoch Oriented
+### Epoch Oriented

 `re-frame` applications are computationally regular.
 First an event happens, and then boom, boom, boom go a series of known computational steps (dominoes),